 German Shepherds are one of the most popular breeds of dog in the world.
 Dog lovers adore the loyal nature of this breed as it makes them fantastic pets.
 Their tough physique and high intelligence also make them ideal for a variety of work roles.
 People from across the globe are keen to have a German Shepherd as their family pet as they are considered a handsome breed of dog and are available in both short and long-haired variations.
 While most people are aware of what a German Shepherd dog is and what is physical attributes are, there are many interesting facts relating to these dogs of which people are often unaware.
-Here are 20 things that you probably didn’t know about German Shepherds.
+Here are 20 cool facts that you probably didn’t know about German Shepherds.

 1. They Were First Bred by Max von Stephanitz